 A day’s charter fishing around Montague Island is always one of our must-do activities to entertain visitors.
 When our son and his friend visited from Berlin late in September we suggested there might be the possibility of seeing a whale or two.
 September is right in the middle of whale migration season.
 Locals and tourists alike gather on the headlands to watch the show as the whales pass by.

 Even so, we certainly didn’t expect to spend the day marvelling at a large pod of humpback whales who had stopped off to dine on krill.

 Fishing Charter in Narooma

-We usually take our visitors out with Narooma Fishing Charters , a smaller boat where you can have a relaxing day dangling a line.
+We usually take our visitors out with Narooma Fishing Charters This is a smaller boat where you can have a relaxing day dangling a line.
 John doesn’t operate whale watching tours, but you do have the opportunity to witness the abundant wildlife around Montague Island while enjoying a fish.

-If you are planning a specific whale watching tour, there are several charter operators who conduct tours, most of whom are also licensed with National Parks to land and conduct tours of Montague Island itself.
+If you are planning a specific whale watching tour, there are several charter operators who conduct tours.
+Many of them are also licensed with National Parks to land and conduct tours of Montague Island itself.

 Early morning on Wagonga Inlet

 Setting out from Apex Park at sunrise, the moon is still reflected in the glassy waters of Mill Bay.
 It is a quiet, peaceful time of morning, where all you can hear is the abundant bird life singing in the new day.